top of page

 Co-design Power Platform Adoption

-Successful collaboration requires input from all key stakeholders: sponsors, business/product owners, IT, developers, and users.
+Successful collaboration requires input from all key stakeholders.
 No single group can do it alone.
 Makers cannot build effective solutions without leadership sponsorship and IT support.

 Expert Help for the Power Platform

-Most organisations lack in-house expertise in Power Platform, making external experience critical for successful adoption.
-Without the right skills, teams may struggle to design scalable solutions, optimise licensing, or implement best practices—leading to inefficiencies, higher costs, and missed opportunities.
 External experts bring deep knowledge, real-world experience, and proven methodologies to help organisations navigate challenges, avoid common pitfalls, and unlock the full potential of Power Platform.
-They also provide valuable guidance on governance, security, and user adoption strategies, ensuring long-term success.
+They provide guidance on governance, security, and user adoption strategies, ensuring long-term success.
 By leveraging outside expertise, organisations can accelerate innovation and maximise their return on investment.

 Conclusion